Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 <summary>A user wants to complete a workout with the assistance of the virtual pet.</summary>

 - The user navigates to the workout section.
-- The user completes their repetitions and the SmartWeights application tracks how many reps are completed.
+- The user completes their repetitions and the SmartWeights application tracks the user's form.
 - The virtual pet notifies the user if their form is incorrect.
 - Once finished, the user ends the workout and the SmartWeights application generates a personalized report and summary of the workout for the user.